derermisch/derermisch/README.md

 - Saying that you'll find more details on my [portfolio website](localhost:3000) , if you are interested :)

-By the way, I made a little HTML canvas game.
+By the way, I've created a little HTML canvas game.
 You can find the code for that on here and even play it directly [on my website](localhost:3000/ballsy.html) .

 <!--